PaloAltoNetworks/azure-autoscaling/README.md

 ### Version 1.0 - Feb 2019
 The initial release of version 1.0 is provided as a community supported, i.e. best effort, release.
 You can consider this as an open beta to introduce new features and collect feedback for improving the generally available release that will be officially supported.

+## We have discovered an issue that is impacting successful launch of this template.
+We ask for your patience while we correct this issue.
+Thank you